Family Storytime: Sharks!

 Adult Summer Reading

-Adults will have a jam packed summer filled with the tools needed to have their own adventures, starting with these two events:
+Adults will have a jam packed summer filled with the tools needed to have their own adventures, starting with these events:

-⛰️ June 7 | 7 p.m.: Join us at the Library to hear Underground Texas Grotto talk about caves and cave formations in Texas.
+⛰️ June 7 | 7 p.m.: Join us at the Library to hear Underground Texas Grotto present “Deep in the Karst of Texas: Conserving your drinking water, natural heritage, and the rarest animals on earth.”

 🦇 July 12 | 7 p.m.: Native Plant Society of Texas will give a talk about bats as pollinators.
-They will be hosting a bat walk on July 13 at the McNeil bridge in Round Rock.

 Prize options include three gift packs: